-ACTION 2 Diagnosis West Perth and North Perth.
-Analysis Loftus Street has six lanes of fast moving traffic, which act as a barrier between Leederville, West Perth and North Perth.
+TOWN CENTRE MOVEMENT MAP 1 ACTION 2.3 LOFTUS STREET CROSSING IMPROVEMENTS Loftus Street is a barrier to connectivity between Leederville, Diagnosis West Perth and North Perth.
+Loftus Street has six lanes of fast moving traffic, which act as a BOURKE STREET barrier between Leederville, West Perth and North Perth.
 There are signalised crossings for pedestrians and cyclists available at the Vincent Street, Newcastle Street, and Leederville Parade intersections.
-However, these crossings are unfriendly to pedestrians and cyclists, and often requires multiple light phases to cross safely.
-Additionally, there is a non-signalised crossing at Richmond Street.
-The distance between the formal crossings of Loftus Street is approximately 300 meters, which may encourage pedestrians and cyclists to cross at informal locations in between, such as between Carr Place and Carr Street, and between Loftus Recreation Centre and Emmerson Street.
-There is an opportunity to investigate design interventions to improve the experience for pedestrians and cyclists crossing Loftus Street.
+However, these crossings are unfriendly to RICHMOND STREET pedestrians and cyclists, and often requires multiple light phases to cross safely.
+Additionally, there is a non-signalised crossing at 350+ bays Richmond Street.
+MELROSE STREET The distance between the formal crossings of Loftus Street is approximately 300 meters, which may encourage pedestrians and cyclists to cross at informal locations in between, such as between Carr Place and Carr Street, and between Loftus Legend Analysis Leederville Recreation Centre and Emmerson Street.
+Village Square VINCENT STREET There is an opportunity to investigate design interventions pedestrian crossing to improve the experience for pedestrians and cyclists Multi-directional crossing Loftus Street.
 This could include additional crossing opportunities, improvements to signal timing, pedestrian countdown timers, greening, or other options identified through investigation.
-This action supports Leederville UX Focused Intervention 10 - multi-use intersections on major roads, and Focused Intervention 13 - pedestrian crossing of Loftus Street at Richmond Street.
-BRUCE STREET BRUCE STREET Solution Prepare a plan to improve the pedestrian and cyclist environment crossing Loftus Street.
-Bus Stop Leederville Station Bus Loop Green CAT 1 bus/0 min CAMBRIDGE STREET Route 96 to Crawley 1 bus/15m in g not pedestrian or cyclist friendly.
-The Mitchell Freeway divides Leederville and West Leederville.
-The Mitchell Freeway underpass connecting the Town Centre to Lake Monger is dark, littered, lacks greening, and is not inviting to pedestrians and cyclists.
-The intersections either side of the underpass, at Vincent Street and Leederville Parade and Vincent Street and Southport Street, are difficult to cross.
-Vincent Street and Lake Monger Drive, between Leederville Parade and Lake Monger, has been identified as a local route in the draft Long Term Cycling Network.
-As the connection is within the boundary of both the City of Vincent and Town of Cambridge, and managed by Main Roads, the City will need to work closely with these stakeholders to plan any upgrades.
-Upgrades could include opportunities to improve the connecting intersections, adding greening, lighting, and art,
+This action supports Leederville UX Focused Intervention 10 - multi-use intersections on major roads, and Focused Cambridge Street: 1 bus/10 min Intervention 13 - pedestrian crossing of Loftus Street at Bus Stop Richmond Street.
+Leederville Station Bus Loop Prepare a plan to improve the pedestrian and cyclist Solution CAMBRIDGE STREET environment crossing Loftus Street.
+Route 96 to Crawley 1 bus eederville Train Station Peak Hour: Trains every 5 minutes Off Peak Hour: Trains every 15 minutes